ai-zerolab/mcp-toolbox/README.md

    - "Get the HTML content from https://example.com"
    - "Save the HTML from https://example.com to a file"
    - "Search the web for 'artificial intelligence news'"
+1. Ask Claude to generate images with Flux:
+   - "Generate an image of a beautiful sunset over mountains"
+   - "Create an image of a futuristic city and save it to my desktop"
+   - "Generate a portrait of a cat in a space suit"

 ## Development